 With the Eastman facility, acetic acid is reacted with MeOH to form methyl acetate (CH3COOCH3), which is further reacted with CO to produce acetic anhydride ([CH3CO]2O).
 The catalytic reactions for these additional derivatives are shown in Figure 4.

-Formaldehyde can be produced from coal indirectly through dehydrogenation and partial oxidation of MeOH using a silver catalyst, based on the following reactions:
+Formaldehyde can be produced from syngas indirectly through dehydrogenation and partial oxidation of MeOH using a silver catalyst, based on the following reactions:

 |CH3OH||→||HCHO||+||H2||∆H =||+ 36,700 Btu/lbmole|

 |CH3OH + ½ O2||→||HCHO||+||H2O||∆H =||- 67,300 Btu/lbmole|

 Equilibrium conversion and potential side reactions are highly temperature dependent.
 The overall reaction temperature is controlled by the quantity of air (oxygen) used, and the addition of inerts, such as water and/or nitrogen.